henchoznoe/ExpressAuthTemplate/README.md

 ```

 ### 5. Add roles in the database and edit the enum in `src/types/auth.ts` if needed
-Start the development server with:
+Run the following command in your database:
 ```sql
 INSERT INTO "Role" VALUES (1, 'SuperAdmin'), (2, 'Admin'), (3, 'User');
 ```